lukekarrys/universal-static-instagram/README.markdown

+# This project currently doesn't work.
+It will work soon.

 ## What is Jekyll-Instagram?

 This project was created after I added a bunch of customized things to Octopress to allow for easy creation of Instagram posts and the someone asked if it could be its own repo.
 So here it is!